sklintyg/frontend/apps/rehabstod/README.md

 ## Local backend

-Default configuration will communicate with a deployed and share test API that works in most cases but in some scenarious it's required to have a local backend.
+Default configuration will communicate with a deployed and shared test API that works in most cases but in some scenarious it's required to have a local backend.

 Read more about setting up the backends